 Frequently Asked Questions

 Like taking dance lessons, joining a softball team, going to camp, or any other activity that you sign up to participate in, producing an event of this caliber does call for some financial expenses.
-The registration fee each contestant is required to pay covers event production expenses including, but not limited to: contestant meals, busses, hotel rooms, venue rental, postage, judge’s flights and accommodations, trip for the winners to the national pageants, sound and lighting technicians and rentals, etc. We feel that we have done a great job on page 17 of offering suggestions on the best way to go about finding sponsors if you and your parents do not want to pay the fee out of pocket.
+The registration fee each contestant is required to pay covers event production expenses including, but not limited to: venue rental, postage, judge’s flights and accommodations, trip for the winners to the national pageants, sound and lighting technicians and rentals, etc. We feel that we have done a great job in the Sponsorship Information section of this packet in offering suggestions on the best way to go about finding sponsors if you and your parents do not want to pay the fee out of pocket.

 No. We highly recommend wearing the same gown for both preliminaries and finals.
 Nearly all contestants at the state pageant wear the same gown for both.